 Mission San Gabriel Arcángel is the fourth of the 21 California missions, and it is the closest of the missions to Los Angeles.
-Mission San Gabriel Arcángel is located South of Pasadena, and while it is not a particularly large mission there is still a lot to see.
-I visited it on day 2 of my California mission trip that you can read about here, and you can read all about this mission itself below.
+Mission San Gabriel Arcángel is located south of Pasadena, and while it is not a particularly large mission, there is still a lot to see.
+I visited it on day two of my California mission trip that you can read about here, and you can read all about this mission itself below.

 - Cost: $6